junxit/us-congress-bills-114/metadata.md

 - 2016-05-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-05-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 35, 1 Present (Roll no. 235). (text: CR 5/23/2016 H2896-2901)
 - 2016-05-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 35, 1 Present (Roll no. 235).(text: CR 5/23/2016 H2896-2901)
+- 2016-05-25 — Received in the Senate and Read twice and referred to the Select Committee on Intelligence.